kckenneth/GenomicAssembly/README.md

 ## Setup passwordless ssh
 The idea is to `ssh` without password between nodes. spark1 must be able to `ssh spark1`, `ssh spark2` and `ssh spark3`.
 You already know by now that to ssh using the name requires you to set up at /etc/hosts.
 Without password, it requires you to setup ssh-keygen generation.
 Follow the steps below in spark1 node.
 We then scopy all ssh private and public keys to other nodes.
 You'll need to enter the password when asked when copying.

+Before you copy, make sure you test from spark1 to `ssh spark2`, etc. When ECDSA keys asks to connect, enter yes so that the ECDSA key will be updated in `known_hosts`.
+Once we have everything `id_rsa`, `id_rsa.pub`, `authorized_keys` and `known_hosts` in spark1 node, we will copy everything into all other nodes so that they can instantiate the communication without password.

 ```
 # ssh-keygen -f ~/.ssh/id_rsa -b 2048 -t rsa
 # cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 # chmod 600 ~/.ssh/authorized_keys

+# ssh spark1
+exit
+# ssh spark2
+exit
+# ssh spark3
+exit
+# ssh spark4
+exit
+# ssh spark5
+exit

 # scp ~/.ssh/* root@184.173.63.165:/root/.ssh/
 # scp ~/.ssh/* root@184.173.63.162:/root/.ssh/